1.2 GETTING STARTED

 -batch

-where <file> is the name of the output file. <file>.ps will write postscript files and <file>.plt will write metafiles.
-If no file is specified, Ferret will writeemetafiles named metafile.plt.
+where <file> is the name of the output file.
+Specifying <file>.ps will write postscript files, <file>.gif will write a gif image, and <file>.plt will write metafiles.
+If "ferret -batch" is given with no file specified, Ferret will write metafiles named metafile.plt.

 Please note the following when using PostScript mode: